StarScape/droplet2/README.md

 npm run dev-watch
 ```

-Then, **start up Electron** (normally should be done in a separate terminal so that the electron process can be restarted, but if there's no need to modify the main NodeJS process's code then it can be started with `&&`):
+Then, **start up Electron**/.
+Normally this should be done in a separate terminal so that the main Electron process can be restarted as needed.

 ```
 electron .